tomblanchard312/rust_orm_gen/Readme.md

  Detailed documentation for rust_orm_gen can be found in the documentation folder at the project root.
 The main documentation file is named "rust_orm_gen_documentation.pdf".

-## Changes
+Changes

-version 0.1.2 Added Better Error Handling and the ability to call from command-line for integration with vscode extension
+version 0.1.2: Added better error handling and the ability to call from the command-line for integration with VSCode extension. version 0.1.2: Introduced features for handling database migrations, relationships, and complex query building.

 Example code: